-Since near floodings in the Netherlands in 1993 and 1995, renewd interest in the subject arose.
+Since near floodings in the Netherlands in 1993 and 1995, renewed interest in the subject arose.
 This is expressed among other things by the appointment of a ‘Delta Commissioner’ and the annual publication of a so-called ‘Deltaplan’ (on ‘Prinsjesdag’).
 Last 15 years, CPB has published several studies in this area for the Netherlands.
-Due to frequent flooding around the world – partly due to the ongoing sea level rise -this is also an important topic worldwide.
+Due to frequent flooding around the world – partly due to the ongoing sea-level rise -this is also an important topic worldwide.

-Recently, a new mathematical formulation/modelling of the economic optimal water safety was introduced using integer programming.
+Recently, a new mathematical formulation/modeling of the economic optimal water safety was introduced using integer programming.
 See: http://www.cpb.nl/en/publication/safe-dike-heights-at-minimal-costs-an-integer-programming-approach

 The first question is: what is the mathematical complexity of this problem?
 Can be proven if this problem is NP-complete?
 Under what conditions can this problem be solved in polynomial time?

-All questions can be answered by adding or reducing complexity of the models.
+All questions can be answered by adding or reducing the complexity of the models.

 More info (Dutch only) can be found at

 The above mentioned case is a combined problem from Centraal Plan Bureau (CPB) and Rijkswaterstaat (RWS).